 The Recovery of Michael Phelps from 2 DUI charges to “Greatest Olympian of All Time” was a long journey that began with his first DUI charge in 2004.
 The miracle began Less than 2 years before his historic run at the 2016 Olympic Games in Rio.

 Michael’s recovery is the real story.
-According to NBC, in September 2014 Michael entered rehab (The Meadows) and received a conviction for his second drunken driving incident.
-Michael had to complete a USA Swimming suspension that eliminated him from all competitions for six months.
+According to NBC, in September 2014 Michael entered rehab (The Meadows).
+Then received a conviction for his second drunk driving incident.
+He had to complete a USA Swimming suspension that eliminated him from all competitions for six months.